 A flat one will be a square, rectangular or circular grid of wires, with feet on edges of the grid to raise it a short distance off the work surface.
 The wires making up the grid are relatively thick, sturdy and non-flexible to provide good support for delicate items such as cakes.
 The wires are close enough so that the grid they form doesn’t allow small items such as cookies to slip through.

-Tiered Cooling Racks usually have a minimum of two tiers, with at least 4 inches (10 cm) clearance space between each rack.
+Tiered cooling racks usually have a minimum of two tiers, with at least 10 cm (4 inches) clearance space between each rack.

 They allow you to cool more things on less work surface space.